csae8092/posts/django-generic-apps/part-4-vocabs-app.md

 ```

-Now we only have to include the api-URLs:
+2. and include the api-URLs:

 ```python